anykey111/xeh/README.md

-# The XEH Programming Language
+# What is XEH?

-XEH is a dynamic, stack-oriented programming language designed for the interactive coding.
-Main language domain is binary data parsing.
+XEH is a dynamic, stack-oriented scripting language designed for live coding as well as a tool for binary data parsing and construction.
-Its look like FORTH, but its not.
-XEH uses immutable data structures and reference-counting garbage collector.

-Features:

-* Builtin reverse debugger.
-* Trial and error REPL mode, preview result of the evaluation without commiting the changes.
-* Runtime compilation and compile-time evaluation.
-* Tagging, arbitrary annotation of data.
+What make XEH interestig is ability to save snapshot, test something and rollback without restarting the whole program, just like in video game!

 Try online:
 [XEH Playground](https://anykey111.github.io/)